LMA203/FinalAssignment/README.md

 - **model.py:** Defines the neural network architecture.

-- **train.py:** Contains the code for training the neural network.
+- **train.py:** Contains the code for training the neural network on snellius.

-maak het local
-upload het naar een git resposetory clone de reposity op de snellius server run het door sbatch run_main.sh

-scur0770@snellius.surf.nl

-### Authors

-- T.J.M.
-Jaspers
-- C.H.B.
-Claessens
-- C.H.J.
-Kusters
+- **train_locally.ipynb:** Contains the code for training the neural network local.

+- **image_augmentation.ipynb** Contains the code to generate the image augmentation.